Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Introduction and Preliminaries

-To nevertheless get a grip on the task, we propose to divide the problem into a ``feasibility part'' and an ``optimality part''.
-The general idea is to first find a feasible $\cF$-resembling $\cG$-representation and then rearrange its edges to reduce the approximation error as far as (locally) possible.
-To ensure $\cF$-resemblance, we sample the input shape and require the DAS construction to place nodes close to the sample points and to connect neighboring pairs of those nodes by a $\cG$-segment.
-Based on the simple observation that long $\cG$-paths (with many edges, say $m_\cG$) between two points will ultimately (for $m_\cG\to\infty$) deviate strongly from any possible given curve segment between the two points, we use the number of DAS edges between two neighboring nodes as a proxy for the approximation error to minimize in this step.
-Relating this three-phase approach (sampling being phase one) to the two conflicting goals mentioned earlier, we thus incorporate the goal of simplicity into the second phase by means of minimizing the number of utilized DAS components, and explicitly address the goal of low approximation error in the third phase.
+A simple observation is that long $\cG$-paths (with many edges, say~$m_\cG$) between two points will ultimately (for $m_\cG\to\infty$) deviate strongly from any possible given curve segment between the two points.
+Moreover, if the curve segment is relatively straight, it stands to reason that it can be approximated well by a DAS construction that does not need many struts.
+Therefore, after sampling the input shape contour, we use the number of DAS edges between two neighboring nodes as a proxy for the shape approximation error.
+Relating the resulting three-phase approach (sampling being phase one) to the two conflicting goals mentioned earlier, we thus incorporate the goal of simplicity into the second phase by means of minimizing the number of utilized DAS components (to acquire an $\cF$-resembling $\cG$-representation), and explicitly address the goal of low approximation error in the third phase.

-The rest of this paper is organized as follows: In the following two subsections, we first discuss related problems from the literature, and then describe a concrete DAS---the so-called Zometool system---that will serve as a showcase example throughout the remainder of the paper, and for which we demonstrate the practicability of our method with computational experiments (presented in Section~\ref{sec:experiments}).
+The rest of this paper is organized as follows: In the following two subsections, we first discuss related problems from the literature, and then describe a concrete DAS---the so-called Zometool system---that will serve as a showcase example throughout the remainder of the paper, and for which we demonstrate with computational experiments (presented in Section~\ref{sec:experiments}) that our method allows to compute good approximations within reasonable time in practice.
 We formally define several shape contour approximation and point connectivity feasibility problems and prove their respective \NP-hardness in Section~\ref{sec:hardness}, before providing (in Section~\ref{sec:methodology}) a detailed description of the approach that was briefly outlined above.
 We conclude the paper with a discussion of some unresolved aspects and possible ways to utilize the methodology developed here for the even more challenging 3D shape approximation problem, thus providing pointers for interesting future research.